shehreendheda/katacoda-scenarios/apmintro/instrumentapp2/step4.md

 1. Click `rm /ecommworkshop/store-frontend-broken-instrumented/store-frontend/tmp/pids/*; docker-compose -f docker-compose-broken-no-apm-instrumentation.yml up -d`{{execute}} to clear the server cache and restart the docker deployment. <p> ![restarted-agent-frontend](instrumentapp2/assets/restarted-agent-frontend.png)

-2. In a new window/tab, log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you by learn.datadoghq.com. <p> To open the correct Datadog organization, you can click **Login Now** in the “Congrats” email you received after you joined the account/organization.
+2. In a new window/tab, log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you by learn.datadoghq.com.

 3. If you have previously used the **Log Explorer** in the Datadog organization you are working in, move on to the next step. <p>If you are working in a new Datadog organization, you have to first enable Log Management before you can continue.
 Navigate to <a href="https://app.datadoghq.com/logs" target="_datadog">**Logs**</a>.
 Click **Getting Started**, then click **Start Trial** in the pop-up window.
 Select **Container**, then select the **docker** tile.
 Scroll to the bottom and click **Explore your Logs**.